Local SEO Intermediate Updated 2026-03-22

 Location pages represent actual physical locations your business operates.
 City pages target geographic areas where you provide services, even without a physical office there.
 A dental group with 3 offices needs 3 location pages.
 If they also serve 5 nearby cities without offices, they’d add 5 city pages.

-Link each GBP listing’s website field to its specific location page — not your homepage or a general locations directory page.
+Link each GBP listing’s website field to its specific location page.
+Not your homepage or a general locations directory page.
 This sends location-specific ranking signals and provides visitors with the most relevant information when they click through from Google Maps or the local pack.

-Want unique content for every location? theStacc publishes SEO-optimized content for multi-location businesses — automatically.
+Want unique content for every location? theStacc publishes SEO-optimized content for multi-location businesses.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime